Butchers Hill, Baltimore: Demographics

 74.6% of the population were employed, 2.3% were unemployed, and 23.1% were not in the labor force.
 The median household income was $36,636.
 About 23.9% of families and 23.5% of the population were below the poverty line.

 Butchers Hill is home to many Irish-Americans, Polish-Americans, and Ukrainian-Americans, as well as African-Americans, Lumbee Native Americans, and a growing Hispanic and Latino population.

+In popular culture

+In 1999, the third book of Laura Lippman's series focusing on Baltimore detective, Tess Monaghan, was entitled Butchers Hill.
+The title derives from the location of the protagonist's new office.
+Monaghan is at the helm of a fledgling detective agency and has had to open up shop in a neighborhood described as having had a prosperous past with beautiful homes, but is currently lower income and plagued by crime.
+Monaghan is repeatedly encouraged to keep her gun with her and her office is broken into.
+The protagonist is white and stands out in the neighborhood for that reason.
+Her first two clients are Black.